WisconsinRobotics/WRoverSoftware/src/wr_can_comms/README.md

-Currently, publishing a message will print an encoded CAN-VESC message, although uncommenting some code will enable the node to also send the message to can0.
+Currently, publishing a message to "can_msg" topic will print an encoded CAN-VESC message, although uncommenting some code will enable the node to also send the message to can0.

 For example: